MentorAPM/react-structured-query/README.md

-# Structured Query
+# React Structured Query

 ## Overview

-Structured Query is a UI library that can be used to filter data in a table.
+React Structured Query is a library that can be used to filter data in a table.

 It is a continuation of https://github.com/SummitRoute/react-structured-filter.